anlawande/promise-pc/README.md

 Basically a queue in which you can keep adding promises.
 Consumer(s) consume promises and notify the producer.
 Uses the [then/promise](http://github.com/then/promise) implementation.

-Number of consumers is dynamic.
-(Currently changing the maxParallel value does not do anything, coming soon)
+Number of consumers is dynamic. (**Coming soon**.
+Currently changing the maxParallel after initialization does not do anything)

 #### Usage